Economy crisis saves Spanish ruins but buries future

 Spain's indebted autonomous regions, which invested heavily in the construction boom, are now at the heart of financial market concerns that the country may miss its budget deficit target and need a bailout just like Greece, Ireland and Portugal.

-Plans to create an archaeological park in Aljarafe with a visitors' centre, museum and a route taking visitors from the dolmens to the nearby Phoenician artefacts of El Carambolo and the Roman city Italica are at a standstill.
+Plans to create an archaeological park in Aljarafe with a visitors' center, museum and a route taking visitors from the dolmens to the nearby Phoenician artifacts of El Carambolo and the Roman city Italica are at a standstill.

 Once money starts to flow again, archaeologists and non-profit associations warned that steps must be taken to protect this triangle of ancient history while developing controlled and sustainable tourism.